Samsung Galaxy Tab S9

-The Samsung Galaxy Tab S9 is a series of Android-based tablets developed and marketed by Samsung Electronics.
+The Samsung Galaxy Tab S9 is a series of Android-based tablet computers developed and marketed by Samsung Electronics.
 Unveiled at Samsung's Galaxy Unpacked event on July 26, 2023, in Seoul, South Korea, they serve as the successor to the Galaxy Tab S8 series.
 The tablet's announcement, alongside the Galaxy Z Fold 5, Galaxy Z Flip 5, and Galaxy Watch 6, marked the first Galaxy Unpacked to be held in Samsung's home country of South Korea.
 The tablets were released on August 11, 2023.

 On October 3, 2023, Samsung announced the Galaxy Tab S9 FE and Galaxy Tab S9 FE+, alongside the Galaxy S23 FE, with notable differences include using LCD screens of lower resolutions and refresh rate, a mid-range Exynos 1380 chipset, two speakers, a slower USB 2.0 port without DisplayPort support (no external monitor), Wi-Fi 6 (2.4 GHz, 5 GHz), a different camera setup, and having fingerprint scanner on the power button.

-The Galaxy Tab S9 series is the final flagship tablet series in the Galaxy Tab S series to support 32-bit applications.